-As recommended in the National Biodiversity Strategy and Action Plan 2015-2025, Qatar Steel is committed to preserving Qatar’s natural environment.
-Consultants and studies have ensured that Qatar Steel’s operations are not conducted in areas of high biodiversity value and do not have a harmful impact on the biodiversity in its region.
+In alignment with the National Biodiversity Strategy and Action Plan 2015-2025, Qatar Steel is fully committed to the preservation of Qatar’s natural environment.
+Stringent measures, including the involvement of consultants and extensive studies, ensure that our operations are conducted in areas with low biodiversity value, minimising any potential harmful impact on the region’s biodiversity.

 Our facility operates in an area primarily intended for industrial usage, with no natural habitats, reserves, or sanctuaries in close proximity, except for the nearby sea.
 There are two ports, namely the MIC Mesaieed Industrial City Port and Qatar Steel’s Port close to our boundaries and the activities of both are conducting in alignment with Qatar’s environmental laws and preventing any detrimental activities.

 Environmental Impact Assessment studies conducted prior to new projects have consistently indicated that the area surrounding our plant has low environmental significance and thus a low potential for environmental impacts.
 To further ensure ecological safety, ecotoxicity studies are conducted whenever new materials are procured.

 A comprehensive Biodiversity Impact Assessment conducted in 2021 confirmed that our operations do not occur in areas of high biodiversity value and do not pose a harmful impact on the regional biodiversity.
 As a proactive measure to enhance biodiversity within our premises, we undertook a tree plantation initiative in 2021, planting around 139 native tree species that can thrive in Qatar’s local climate.
 In 2022, to support our commitment to biodiversity improvement, we hired a third-party contractor to continue the plantation activity to plant around 1500 trees which is resumed in 2023.